zeusssz/ninja/README.md

 ### API Integration

-Raven fetches real-time vulnerability data using the **cURL** library.
+Ninja fetches real-time vulnerability data using the **cURL** library.
 By default, it integrates with the National Vulnerability Database (NVD).

 #### NVD Integration

 1. Ensure you have an NVD API key.
-2. Update the `config.json` file with your API URL and key.
+2. Update the `main.cpp` file with your API URL and key.
-3. Run Raven to fetch and analyze the latest vulnerabilities.
+3. Run Ninja to fetch and analyze the latest vulnerabilities.

 > [!WARNING]
 > Excessive API requests might result in rate limiting.
 Use caching mechanisms or avoid frequent calls in production environments.